ericamartha.jpeg

 Executive Director

 Tracy Kathleen Woodard holds a BA from Georgia State University and MA from University of Georgia, and has been active in the Atlanta non-profit scene since 1999.
-She sits on the board of directors for Eyedrum Gallery, founded the Cantos Y Cuentos contemporary string quartet, is President of Mad Housers Inc., and currently works for Intown Collaborative Ministries.
-Through Eyedrum Gallery she programmed the silent film series “Signal and the Noise”, and continues to push for innovative combinations of live music with dance, art, science, and film in evocative spaces.
+She sat on the board of directors for Eyedrum Gallery for many years, founded the Cantos Y Cuentos contemporary string quartet, is President of Mad Housers Inc., and currently works for Intown Cares as program manager.
+She programmed the silent film series “Signal and the Noise”, the “Language of Birds” science and music series, and continues to push for innovative combinations of live music with dance, art, science, and film in evocative spaces.

 ensemble.jpg